devopsbysarang/devopsbysarang.github.io/_posts/2025-09-04-cloud-native.md

 ```
 ---

+## Let's apply all this detail on real time application now:

 ## 3 — Security Overview of Small-Scale Platform: ShopNow

 #### For example **ShopNow** is a mid-stage e-commerce startup.